ken505/next-todo-2.0/README.md

 #### What I wanna improve

-- I want to organize the implementation of acync await using hooks.
+- Organize the implementation of acync await using hooks.
-- I wanna replace the forEach and push statements with map and split assignments.
+- Replace the forEach and push statements with map and split assignments.
+- Implementing typescript.

 #### Issues